-The coseismic offsets directory contains a file CoseismicOffset_EarthquakeMasterList (to be done, shortly) with a list of all the earthquakes that have been modeled in the ESESES displacement time series and sorted by date and time.
+The coseismic offsets directory contains a file CoseismicOffset_EarthquakeMasterList with a list of all the earthquakes that have been modeled in the ESESES displacement time series and sorted by date and time.

 The coseismic offsets file header contains the information on the contents of the file.
 Here is an example of a header: